 Similar to daily writing prompts, these quick writing assignments boost writing production and engagement of students yet they require less time to implement.

-They can be used with in-person or distance learning.
+Additionally, they can be used in person or in distance learning.

 What Are Quick Writes?

 Quick writes are first-draft writing assignments of two to three minutes that kick-start students’ writing.